thorchain/THORChain-v1/docs/whitepaper-en.md

 ### Block Rewards and Emission
 THORChain is a predictable inflationary currency that aims to create a price-competitive ecosystem, driving transaction fees to zero.
 Inflation is the hidden tax designed to reward those that stake to either secure the network, provide bridge support or add either Layer 1 or Layer 2 liquidity.
 Noting the current inflation rates of Ethereum, Bitcoin, EOS and Cosmos, an acceptable starting inflation of `5%` is proposed.
 As the Rune is designed to be a settlement currency, instead of a store of value, holding Rune without staking it in the ecosystem is economically discouraged.
 In all other cases, the Rune is held for as long as it is necessary to settle the payment.
 Block Rewards are issued with `50%` to Validator Sets and `50%` to the Layer 2 Liquidity Nodes.
-Each Validator in the Validator Set will receive
+Each Validator in the Validator Set will receive:

 ![rewards=rewardsTotal/(100*Sets)](https://latex.codecogs.com/gif.latex?rewards/%28100*Sets%29)